-If you're a user having problems with a public website or survey, email or call the company that owns the website and ask them for help.
-You can usually find contact information for a website or survey at the bottom of a page or in the About section of their navigation menus.
+If you're a user having problems with a public website or survey, email or other app, call the company that owns the website and ask them for help.
+You can usually find contact information for a website or survey at the bottom of a page or in the About or Contact us sections of their navigation menus.

 If you're a user at a business and you're getting errors, contact the person who manages your business's internal website.
 These types of problems can often only be fixed by the webmaster (SharePoint admin) or someone at your company.